 St Augustine’s Chapelan unusual and largely forgotten history

 *This [left] is the south wall of the new Shrine Church, in 1938, showing work in progress, and the entrance to the Crypt underneath.
-At ground level, from left to right: St Augustine’s [outside] chapel, St Augustine’s Porch (an exit from the Shrine Church), the two windows of St Anne’s chapel (at that time spelt Ann), another exit from the Shrine Church, another window, and then at right angles the main exit door.This is where the Jubilee (South) Cloister was built in 1972.
+At ground level, from left to right: St Augustine’s [outside] chapel, **St Augustine’s Porch (an exit from the Shrine Church and later extended outwards), the two windows of St Anne’s chapel (at that time spelled Ann), another exit from the Shrine Church (from SS Thomas and Philip Chapel), another window, and then at right angles the main exit door.This is where the Jubilee (South) Cloister was built in 1972.

 [right] ready for the opening of the church in 1938, looking towards the main door, as above.

 **St Augustine’s PorchThis photograph needs interpretation, accompanied by the two postcards below: These show (left) brickwork apparently protruding from the wall by St Augustine’s Chapel, and (right, date between 1966 and 1972) what looks like an extension of that wall, perhaps a larger porch.
 In the photograph the edge of this brickwork can be seen on the extreme left, and a sliver of the window on the very left edge of that.
 Even longtime pilgrims pre1972 seem not to remember much about what that side of the church looked like in those days.
 If anyone does, please contact us.